LucDoh/CASAFFI/README.md

-To run, call the main script which will run all the steps:
+Run by calling the main script which itself will runs individual steps:
 _**runAll('../data/6e6ACSF_0ms_3_MMStack.tif',70,2000,0.7,70)**_

-where here we point to the TIF stack "6e6ACSF_0ms_3_MMStack.tif and pass other image processing parameters.
+here we point to the TIF stack *6e6ACSF_0ms_3_MMStack.tif* and pass other image processing parameters.
 More details at in runAll.m.